• Home

 Origins: Although professional golfer extraordinaire Tiger Woods might be able to afford a lavish beachfront home like the one pictured above (he reportedly earned over $80 million in 2004 from endorsements and appearance fees alone), he doesn't have any obvious connection to the magnificent house pictured above, despite claims made in e-mail messages that circulated with these photos.

-For those who think they might like to give this magnificent Hawaiian vacation rental home a try, we note that it is listed under Fabulous Homes' "$4000/night and up" category.
+For those who think they might like to give this magnificent Hawaiian vacation rental home a try, we note that it is listed as renting for between $6,750 and $8,250 per night.